Contingency Response, Ceremonial Honors, and Operational Support ... Across the Nation's Capital and Worldwide

-AFDW is a direct reporting unit to Headquarters Air Force, reporting to the Chief of Staff of the Air Force.
+AFDW is a direct reporting unit to the Department of the Air Force, the office of the Chief of Staff of the Air Force.
 AFDW serves as the Air Force service component for coordination purposes to JFHQ-NCR and the supporting command to Joint Task Force NCR Medical (JTF-CapMed).
 When the JHFQ-NCR transitions to the Joint Task Force NCR (JTF-NCR), the 320th Air Expeditionary Wing (320 AEW) activates and becomes the Air Force service component of JTF-NCR.
-Normally, the Commander of AFDW serves as the Commander, 320 AEW.
+Normally, the Commander of AFDW serves as the Commander, 320th AEW.
 Air Force Mission Directive 13 delineates missions and assigned duties applicable to AFDW in both its worldwide Air Force service role and its JTF-NCR Air Force service component role.

 As one of USAF's three direct reporting units, AFDW executes Air Force operations and supports Joint Force and Inter-Agency operations in the NCR while providing superior support to combatant commanders and Air Force elements worldwide.

 AFDW is responsible to organize, train, equip and provide forces for AEF deployment, provide ceremonial support, and conduct homeland operations as part of a Joint effort, within the NCR.
 Homeland operations include homeland defense, defense support to civil authorities, emergency preparedness, and support to National Special Security Events.